Dispute between Japan and South Korea overshadows G20 meetings

 Japan has responded by having its embassy in South Korea post data on its website to show there was little difference in radiation levels between the two countries.

-Reporting by Ju-Min Park; Writing by David Dolan; Editing by Paul Tait
+Reporting by Ju-Min Park in Nagoya and Hyonhee Shin in Seoul; Writing by David Dolan; Editing by Paul Tait, Robert Birsel